isomerpages/moe-methodistgirlssch/_admissions/Secondary Admission/Secondary 1 Registration.md

 description: ""
 third_nav_title: Secondary Admission
 ---
 ![](/images/Secondary/sec1-registration.jpg)

 Dear Parent/Guardian,

 We are pleased to welcome your daughter to Methodist Girls’ School!
 At MGS, we believe each and every MGS girl is precious, and she is our raison d'être.
 With your partnership, the MGS girl will Master, Grow and Serve, anchored in strong fundamentals and values.

-Please click here to access the [2023 MGS Sec One Online Registration Package](https://drive.google.com/drive/folders/1waiha9egKWOvkEaFsBzklp0Z2FoGdseL?usp=sharing).
+[Click here to access the MGS Secondary 1 Registration Package 2023.](https://drive.google.com/drive/folders/1yDMFJX-mi-ZqLmoz4MDIURzaFGc5GLJI?usp=share_link)

-**All students who are posted to MGS must register officially.** MGS Secondary 1 Online Registration will start on 22 December 2022, 3 PM to 24 December 2022, 6 PM.
+All students who are posted to MGS must register officially.
+The MGS Secondary 1 Online Registration will start on **Wednesday 21 December from 3.00pm to Monday 26 December 6.00pm**.

-Registration can be done [online via this NTRIX link](https://mgs.ntrix.sg/sec1registration/) .
 This exercise will take approximately 20 minutes and best to be completed on your personal computer.
 DSA students posted to MGS would need to register via this link as well.

+To access the [MGS Secondary 1 Online Registration portal](https://mgs.ntrix.sg/sec1registration/), please key in the following for:

-* Login ID: Last 4 digits and letter (in CAPS) of Child’s NRIC (Eg. 1234A)
+*   Login ID: Last 4 digits and letter (in CAPS) of Child’s NRIC  (E.g. 1234A)
-* Password: ‘$tudent’ + last 4 digits and letter (in CAPS) of Child’s NRIC (E.g. $tudent1234A)
+*   Password: ‘$tudent’ + last 4 digits as per Login ID (E.g. $tudent1234A)

-You may email [info@ncodeconsultant.com](mailto:info@ncodeconsultant.com) if you face any technical difficulties.
+Please email [info@ncodeconsultant.com](mailto:info@ncodeconsultant.com) if you face any technical difficulties.